Sony's Hirai to address Q2, focus on restructuring

 But it has seen its share of the flat-panel television market eroded by Samsung and a host of nimbler Asian players.

-The maker of PlayStation games machines and Bravia TVs is expected to report 40 billion yen ($513 million) in July-September operating profit on Wednesday, which would be down 42 percent from a year ago, the average forecast by analysts polled by Thomson Reuters I/B/E/S shows.
+The maker of PlayStation games machines and Bravia TVs is expected to report 40 billion yen ($513 million) in July-September operating profit on Wednesday, down 42 percent a year ago, according to an average forecast by analysts polled by Thomson Reuters I/B/E/S.

-Sony shares have dropped around 60 percent since Stringer became chairman on June 22, 2005, while Samsung shares have nearly doubled during the same period.

-The stock was trading down 2.5 percent in Tokyo on Wednesday, versus a 1.8 percent fall in the wider market.

 FIXING MISTAKES